PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 - Forcing enemy name display to 0 (disabled) when event is HnS
 - Fixed the noclip function not always giving godmod
 - Fixed the mod executing "cg_fov 0" for no reason when connecting (the value wasn't a supported value so this didn't do anything other than display an error in the console)

+# 2021-04-22 - Update 6

+Additions:
+- Added the M40A3 to the assassins
+- Removed the collision for weapon boxes so bots can walk through
+- Added a golden texture for the new weaponbox (no collision)
+- mp_bubba now supports bots (untested)
+- Nade cooking removed to avoid suicide

+Enhancements:

+- Removed the FPS check
+- Throwing knife speed increased
+- Changed the display name for event "none" to "None (Standard KTK)"
+- Forced the team switch variable when a player switches team (should fix the no weapon for guards in dog event)
+- Tried to make the bots sprint (but i think that still does not work)
+- Admin Menu has now custom buttons, no defaut CoD4 buttons (used to display all players on one page)
+- Admin Menu now shows which player will be punished
+- Admin Menu now contains traitor event
+- Minimum player set to 3 for the traitor event

+Fixes:
+- Zombie event: Fix the green knife that followed the guardians
+- Fixed mp_bubba
+- Fixed the empty map rotation that bot maps are prefered (had a typo in the array)

+---

+Mod.ff and z_v18_2.iwd have changed because of those changes:

+Mod.ff:
+- Admin Menu has now custom buttons, no defaut CoD4 buttons (used to display all players on one page)
+- Admin Menu now shows which player will be punished
+- Admin Menu now contains traitor event

+IWD:
+- Added a golden texture for the new weaponbox (no collision)
+- Added the M40A3 to the R700 weapon file
+- Throwing knife speed increased
+- Nade cooking removed to avoid suicide